wildtruc/nvidia-prime-select/README.md

 # Update message
 ## 2018-03-24
 Nivdia-prime-ui has been updated to policy-kit auth instead old 'su/sudo' one.
-Nvidia-prime-select is still a pure supoeruser script.
+Nvidia-prime-select is still a pure superuser script.
 ## 2018-03-26
 Discovered a huge bug that prevent prime to be set to permanant nvidia.
 This is fixed.
+## 2018-04-01
+Dev test was running on Fedora 24, since upgraded to Fedora 27 it appears that xrandr on modesettings is broken and dosn't work anymore for discret nvidia.
+I'm trying to find a work-around.

 Also added a librairies config editor, an 'update' option to makefile and fix some code syntax.
 Librairy.conf is now install by default and checked if configured.